2019 Intercollegiate Championship Tournament Logistics Information

 In addition, as of Friday, March 1, invitation acceptances will be considered final.
 Should a team cancel on or after March 2 but before March 15, it will still be liable for 50% of the base registration fee.
 Teams that cancel on or after March 15 (including tournament no-shows) will be liable for the entire base registration fee.

 Teams should register online to ensure that NAQT has their information.
 After NAQT receives that registration information, an invoice will be generated.
 Rosters may be changed at any time before the start of the ICT, so it is neither necessary nor desirable to wait to register until a team’s composition has been definitively decided.
 Register as soon as possible and update that registration if and when the composition of a team changes.

 All participating schools will receive copies of the questions for the division(s) in which they have entered teams.
-Each Division will have 16 packets of 24 tossups and 24 bonuses each.
-Note that these questions must be picked up at the tournament itself, after the awards.
+Each division will have 17 packets of 24 tossups and 24 bonuses each.
 Teams that leave early or that forget to pick up their questions may have them shipped after the completion of the tournament at no extra charge.

 You can also pay by sending a check, payable to “NAQT,” to

 11521 W 69th St